Q: I am writing about my 10 year old daughter's hair.

 1. Wear a bathing cap when swimming – there are some natural rubber ones out there.

-2. Apply some of our Moisture Cream (a product a little bit down on this Fragrance Free Facial Care Line page) or, better still, one of our Body Cremes with organic beeswax to the hair before swimming to help repel the water laced with chemicals.
-After swimming, to remove any chemical residues and excess Moisture Cream or Body Creme, cleanse the hair (and body) using the Body Wash and vinegar rinse method, then repeat the process and/or use the Pure Earth Hair Wash as the second or third cleansing step.
+2. Apply some of our Moisture Cream or, for even more protection, try a touch of our Cocoa Butter Body Creme (which contains organic beeswax and no added fragrance!) to the hair before swimming to help repel the water laced with chemicals.
+After swimming, to remove any chemical residues and excess Moisture Cream or Body Creme, cleanse the hair (and body) using one of our yummy Body Washes and vinegar rinse method, then repeat the process and/or use the Pure Earth Hair Wash as the second or third cleansing step.

-3. Apply one of our Body Cremes with organic beeswax to the face and body – all over as a gentle preventative/protective barrier – before swimming to help repel the water laced with chemicals.
+3. Apply our Cocoa Butter Body Creme with organic beeswax to the face and body – all over as a gentle preventative/protective barrier – before swimming to help repel the water laced with chemicals.
 This has the added benefit of being moisturizing for the skin.